 If an absence occurs, THE STUDENT is responsible for obtaining the information that was covered and any assignments that were given.
-Please remember the deadline for dropping this class is Tuesday, May 3, 2022.
-You need to contact your instructor no later than noon on the date listed above.
+Please remember the deadline for dropping this class June 24, 2021.
 If you stop attending class and your average drops below a 60 due to missed assignments and you do not officially drop the course by this deadline, you will receive an F for the course.

-The following assignments must be completed by 11:59pm on the first Sunday in the course in order to be considered Present in the course.
+The following assignments must be completed by Wednesday, May 26, in order to be considered Present in the course.
 Failure to complete all assignments by this date may lead to an administrative drop from the course.